MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-11330.md

 - **SQL hosting server doesn't list hosted databases.** User-created databases might not be listed when viewing tenant resources for SQL hosting servers.

-- **Previous SQL resource provider (1.1.30.0) deployment could fail if TLS 1.2 isn' enabled**.
+- **Previous SQL resource provider (1.1.30.0) deployment could fail if TLS 1.2 isn't enabled**.
 Updated the SQL resource provider 1.1.33.0 to enable TLS 1.2 when deploying the resource provider, updating the resource provider, or rotating secrets.

 - **SQL resource provider secret rotation fails**.
 Fixed issue resulting in the following error code when rotating secrets:
 `New-AzureRmResourceGroupDeployment - Error: Code=InvalidDeploymentParameterValue; Message=The value of deployment parameter 'StorageAccountBlobUri' is null.`